salesforce/refocus-sample-generator-template-utils/README.md

 Provide guidance for the developer to answer stuff like “how are you handling error type x?”, “what happens if y is missing?”, “what does the expected res look like?”, describe your algorithm in user-readable form, etc. — these things can go into a description, etc.

+Response Validation:
+If you want the response to be validated before being passed to the transform, you can define the expected response in the responseValidation attribute in this file.
+It must be a valid [JSON Schema](http://json-schema.org).
+If the response is invalid, error samples will be automatically created with the error message from the failed validation.

 Write your tests in the stubbed out `/transform/testTransform.js` file.

 ### Context Definition (Optional)